VAPus/PyOT-Legacy/_sphinx_source/scriptevents.rst

         reg("farUse", 1234, onUse)

-.. function:: useWith(creature, thing, position, stackpos, onThing, onPosition, onStackpos)
+.. function:: useWith(creature, thing, position, onThing, onPosition, onStackpos)

     Called when a thing is used and the thing is 1 square or less away from the creature.
 Note, this is called with twice with item in both directions, so you should not need to bind it to all possible things.
 (ThingScript)